Ebanflo42/Persistence/README.md

 2) Implement construction of the alpha-complex (sub-complex of the Delaunay triangulation where the vertices of every simplex are within a certain distance).

-3) Fix simplicial homology over the integers (this is almost certainly being caused by a malfunction of Gauss-Jordan elimnation in `Matrix.hs`
+3) Fix simplicial homology over the integers (first Smith normal form must be finished in `Matrix.hs`)

 `Filtration.hs`:

 Many of these are breaking API changes and so will be included in Persistence-2.0.

-1) Implement persistence landscape functions.
+1) Debug persistent homology (it was likely a recent commit that broke it).

-2) Investigate the possibility of making persistent homology functions which identify the vertices where features occur.
+2) Finish implementing persistence landscape functions.

 `Testing.hs`:

 1) Test the bottleneck distance.

-2) Test the persistent homology function that returns barcodes in terms of scales.
+2) Test persistence landscapes.

 3) Make some filtrations whose vertices don't all have index 0 and test persistent homology on them.